 1.10.1.
-The OBM system shall provide a ‘Tampering status’ parameter to indicate the tampering detection level.
+The OBM system shall provide a ‘Possible tampering status’ parameter to indicate the tampering detection level.
 This parameter shall have either one of the following three statuses:

 [0] ‘Level 0 - No tampering detected’.

 [1] ‘Level 1 - Possible tampering detected’, resulting in at least one of the exhaust emissions monitored by the OBM system having an expected increase, resulting in emissions of up to 2.5 times the applicable emission limit.